Maretzky85/FiszkiRESTApi/README.md

 It is possible that this project will extend that to other fields of interests in future.

 ## Goals for programmers:
-- Deepening knowlage about Spring Framework
+- Deepening knowledge about Spring Framework
   - Boot
   - Security
   - JPA
   - Hibernate
   - Testing with JUnit

-- Depeening knowlage about REST API
+- Depeening knowledge about REST API

 - Training PostgreSQL knowlage
   - Plan database